June 13 - August 14, 2019

 In addition to formal evaluations such as tests and quizzes, student–teacher meetings are held every week to discuss student progress and language-learning goals.
 Classes are held five days a week from 9am until 1pm.
 In the afternoons, students attend a cultural activity class or meet with their Language Partner for Hindi-conversation practice.
 In the past, students have had a choice of cooking, singing, Bollywood dance, painting or various musical instruments as their cultural activity class.
 Students also can complete homework in the afternoons with the help of teachers, or request additional tutoring.

 Weekly activities supplement formal classroom instruction and include guest lectures, monolingual guests such as shopkeepers or tradespeople, and music and dance performances.
-Several local group excursions take place over the summer, allowing students to explore the area, gain in-depth knowledge and history, and meet locals from different backgrounds.
+Several local group excursions take place over the summer, allowing students to explore the area, gain in-depth knowledge and history, and meet people from different backgrounds.
 In the past, such cultural excursions have included trips to the local market, Rajasthan University, Amer Fort, and Sanganer.
-Students also travel on one overnight excursion to Tiloniya, home of the Barefoot College.
+Students also travel on one overnight excursion.
 Towards the end of the program, each student works with his or her instructors to complete an independent project of their choosing.
 In the final week of the program, students of all levels present their projects entirely in Hindi to their classmates.
 CLS participants live with host families to maximize language learning and the cultural immersion experience.
 In the mornings, institute-provided transportation picks up students from their homes and takes them to school.
 In the afternoons, students are free to stay in the institute to study, or arrange their own transportation home, or around the city.
 While most weekends are scheduled with CLS excursions or activities, students have 2-3 free weekends over the summer which they can use to rest or travel around the state or country, distance permitting.